-Drug overdoses are now at never before seen levels and problems.
-These issues are actually completely out of control and they have been for some time now with no real signs or indications of them getting any better any time soon either.
+Drug overdose deaths are now at never before seen levels.
+These issues are completely out of control.
+Unfortunately, they have been for some time now with no indications of getting better.

-Drug addiction and substance abuse is a real problem to say the least and they have been simply growing worse and worse as each year goes by.
-As each year passes, hundreds of thousands of people do get rehabilitated, but over a million become addicted, making the problem a growing one, not a diminishing one.
-Perhaps the harshest and the worst effect of them all is the sheer number of people who sadly die because of drug and alcohol addiction and substance abuse in general.
-This statistic and this grim truth of them all may yet be the absolute worst one of them all.
+Substance abuse is a serious problem, to say the least.
+The situation has gotten worse with each passing year.
+Hundreds of thousands of people will get rehabilitated.
+But, over a million more become addicted, making the problem a growing one, not a diminishing one.
+Perhaps the worst effect is the number of people who die because of addiction and substance abuse.

-- the Substance Abuse and Mental Health Services Administration,(SAMHSA)
+- Substance Abuse and Mental Health Services Administration,(SAMHSA)

 - More people died from drug overdoses in 2014 than in any year on record.

-- The majority of drug overdose deaths (more than six out of ten actually) involve an opioid of some kind.
+- The majority of drug overdose deaths (more than six out of ten) involve an opioid of some kind.

-- Since the year of 1999, the number of overdose deaths involving opioids (including prescription opioid pain relievers and heroin but not limited to them) more than quadrupled and almost increased by five.
+- Since 1999, the number of overdose deaths involving opioids more than quadrupled.

-- From the years of 2000 to 2014 nearly half a million people died from drug overdoses.
-78 Americans at least die every day from an opioid overdose.
+- From 2000 to 2014 nearly half a million people died from drug overdoses.
+Seventy-eight Americans die every day from an opioid overdose.

-- Since 1999, the amount of prescription opioids sold in the U.S. nearly quadrupled, making for a lot of drugs per person.
+- Since 1999, the amount of prescription opioids sold in the U.S. nearly quadrupled.

 - However, there has not been an overall change in the amount of pain that Americans report.